Protonix delayed-release tabletsPronunciation

 Brand Name: Protonix

-Protonix delayed-release tablets is used for:
+Protonix delayed-release tablets are used for:

 Treating irritation of the esophagus caused by gastroesophageal reflux disease (GERD).
 It may be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.